Who We Are

 His wealth of experience spans commercial and community care sectors, including leadership roles at The Salvation Army, the National University of Singapore, and World Vision Singapore, specialising in resource building, stewarding philanthropic support and public relations.

 Gregory holds a Master of Science in Information Technology from the University of Glasgow and is certified in the Senior Management Programme for Non-Profits (Advance) from the Lee Kuan Yew School of Public Policy.
-He is also a Council Member of the Biblical Graduate School of Theology, on the Finance, Investment and Fundraising Committee, as well as the Governance and Nomination Committee.
+He is also a Council Member of the Biblical Graduate School of Theology and member of the Finance Committee.

-Seok Chin leads the development and implementation of Human Resources strategies to support SLEC’s strategic growth objectives.
-She partners closely with members of the leadership team to build leadership and organisational capabilities, and also provides strategic and operational guidance to the HR team.
+Mr Jared Tay currently leads the development and implementation of Human Resource strategies to support SLEC’s strategic growth objectives.
+He will partner the leadership team to build leadership and organisational capabilities as well as provide strategic and operational guidance to the HR team.